schemathesis/schemathesis/docs/cli.rst

     $ schemathesis run -E ^/api/users http://api.com/swagger.json

-If your API contains deprecated operations (that have ``deprecated: true`` in their definition), then you can skip them by passing ``--skip-deprecated-endpoints``:
+If your API contains deprecated operations (that have ``deprecated: true`` in their definition), then you can skip them by passing ``--skip-deprecated-operations``:

 .. code:: bash

-    $ schemathesis run --skip-deprecated-endpoints ...
+    $ schemathesis run --skip-deprecated-operations ...

 Tests configuration
 -------------------